Draniav/Exercise-2/README.md

 ## About
 In this repository is the solution to the 2nd Exercise; its said:
-Create a application with  the rules of a blackjack, For this activity you will finish blackjack game adding and changing some parts:
+Create an application with  the rules of a blackjack, For this activity you will finish blackjack game adding and changing some parts:

 1. App an OOP approach for Cards and Players: Define them as objects.